async-aws/aws/docs/clients/index.md

 $dynamoDb = new DynamoDbClient($config, $credentialProvider, $httpClient, $logger);
 ```

-A normal call to instantiate a DynamoDb client might look like:
+A common way to instantiate a DynamoDb client might look like:

 ```php
 use AsyncAws\DynamoDb\DynamoDbClient;